SaraB-25/TABLEAU-SKILLS/README.md

 # Tableau Skills
 ## 📌 Project Overview
-This project analyses EMSI_JobChange_UK using tableau The goal is to demonstrate key features   of tableau for data, cleaning and visualisation.
+This project analyses EMSI_JobChange_UK using tableau.
+The goal is to demonstrate key features   of tableau for data, cleaning and visualisation.
 ## 🎯 Objectives
 -Get familiarised with the key features